Radiographers

 Who is a Radiographer?

-A radiographer is a paramedical practitioner who has completed their training in producing diagnostic images of the body’s internal organs or structures using medical imaging equipment.
+A radiographer is a paramedical practitioner who has completed their training in generating diagnostic images of the body’s internal organs or structures using medical imaging equipment.
 These diagnostic images will identify many medical disorders, diseases, or illnesses.

 A radiographer can choose to specialize in X-rays, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), or Ultrasonography (USG).
 To make sure patients get the best care possible, you work closely with physicians, radiologists, and other medical specialists.
 Your understanding of anatomy and medical terminology will allow you to position patients to capture the right diagnostic images in an effective way.